hardware module#

 Configure the NCO for the digital IQ mixers.

-out_phase (float, optional) – phase of the numerically-controlled oscillator (NCO) in radians for each output port
+• out_phase (float) – phase of the numerically-controlled oscillator (NCO) in radians for each output port

-event to align the phase of the NCO for in_ports and out_ports.
-When using multiple calls to configure different NCO frequencies on different ports, set sync=True only on the last call to ensure that all NCO phases align.
-See Examples section.tune (bool, optional) – if True (default), avoid long-term drifts by rounding freq so that it is representable exactly by all the NCOs in in_ports and out_ports.
-If False, freq will be programmed as-is into the different NCOs and a small frequency mismatch (at most 40 μHz) can occur between different channels, leading to a slow phase drift (at most 0.8 deg/min).
+• tune (bool) – if True (default), avoid long-term drifts between ports by rounding freq so that it is representable exactly by the NCOs in all input and output ports.
+If False, freq is programmed as-is into the different NCOs and a small frequency mismatch (at most 40 μHz) can occur between different channels, leading to a slow phase drift (at most 0.8 deg/min).

 Examples